brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/ratfolk.md

 ---
-title: advancedRaceGuide/featuredRace_dir/ratfolk
+title: advancedRaceGuid_dir/featuredRaces/ratfolk
 ---
 # Ratfolk

 Ratfolk are small, rodentlike humanoids; originally native to subterranean areas in dry deserts and plains, they are now more often found in nomadic trading caravans.
 Much like the pack rats they resemble, ratfolk are tinkerers and hoarders by nature, and as a whole are masters of commerce, especially when it comes to acquiring and repairing mechanical or magical devices.
 Though some are shrewd merchants who carefully navigate the shifting alliances of black markets and bazaars, many ratfolk love their stockpiles of interesting items far more than money, and would rather trade for more such prizes to add to their hoards over mere coins.
 It's common to see a successful crew of ratfolk traders rolling out of town with an even larger bundle than they entered with, the whole mess piled precariously high on a cart drawn by giant rats.

 **Physical Description** : Typical ratfolk are average 4 feet tall and weigh 80 pounds.
 They often wear robes to stay cool in the desert or conceal their forms in cities, as they know other humanoids find their rodent features distasteful.
 Ratfolk have a strong attraction to shiny jewelry, especially copper, bronze, and gold, and many decorate their ears and tails with small rings made of such metals.
-They are known to train giant rats (dire rats with the giant creature simple template, which they often use as pack animals and mounts.
+They are known to train giant rats (dire rats with the giant creature simple template), which they often use as pack animals and mounts.

 **Society** : Ratfolk are extremely communal, and live in large warrens with plenty of hidden crannies in which to stash their hoards or flee in times of danger, gravitating toward subterranean tunnels or tightly packed tenements in city slums.
 They feel an intense bond with their large families and kin networks, as well as with ordinary rodents of all sorts, living in chaotic harmony and fighting fiercely to defend each other when threatened.
 They are quick to use their stockpiles of gear in combat, but prefer to work out differences and settle disputes with mutually beneficial trades.